 With this hot weather, what to do?
 Just don’t put ice lollies up your foo!

-I’m sure all of us have had a little chuckle at the doctor’s warnings today regarding not putting ice lollies up our vaginas.
-Now whilst I am one to praise and recommend a cold compress with lavender essential oils combined with chamomile as this is a good anti-inflammatory (soaked in ice cold water before being wrung out and placed on top of a dry pad in your pants) to help soothe a healing and bruised perineum, or placing your sanitary towels in the freezer before putting them in your pants, I do not advocate this new craze.
+There was something else that was particularly odd, as well as the unusual weather… A news article which I’m sure all of us ladies had a little chuckle at.
+It was the doctor’s warnings regarding not putting ice lollies up our vaginas!
+Now whilst I am one to praise and recommend a cold compress with lavender essential oils, combined with chamomile as this is a good anti-inflammatory; or placing your sanitary towels in the freezer before putting them in your pants, I do not advocate this new craze.

 How to make up a cold compress:

-Use this is to promote healing and to prevent infection.
+Use this is to promote healing of a swollen and sometimes bruised perineum and to prevent infection.

 -Half fill a bowl with warm or cold water.
 I find ice cold water works the best if you are able to tolerate it and add a combined total of up to 3 chosen essential oils, mixing well.